-- 2.1 The Trustee's responsibilities include: - Reviewing annually the content of this Statement and without delay after any significant change in policy, modifying it if deemed appropriate and in consultation with the investment advisor; - Reviewing the suitability of the investment policy following the results of each actuarial review, in consultation with the investment advisor; - Deciding the Fund's overall investment strategy and determining allowable asset classes within the permitted range of allocation.
+- 2.1 The Trustee's responsibilities include: - Reviewing annually the content of this Statement and without delay after any significant change in policy, modifying it if deemed appropriate and in consultation with the investment advisor; - Reviewing the suitability of the investment policy following the results of each actuarial review (with regards to DB Section of the Fund), in consultation with the investment advisor; - Deciding the Fund's overall investment strategy (implementation has been delegated to Mercer with regards to DB Section of the Fund, subject to ongoing Trustee review) and determining allowable asset classes within the permitted range of allocation.
 The list of allowable asset classes will be reviewed from time to time; - Monitoring compliance of the investment arrangements within this Statement on an ongoing basis; and, - Consulting with the Company before amending this Statement.